GHOST-Aram/friendly-docs/eventz/docs/[id]/patch.md

 ## PATCH `/events`

-This endpoint allows event organizers to create a new event.
+This endpoint allows event organizers to modify the details of an event.
 Event organizers are users of the `organizer` user group.

 ### Authorization
 Only authenticated event organizers can modify events.
-Event organizers can only modify the documents they own (the documents they created).
-If one event organizer tries to modify an event document created by another event organizer, a `Forbidden` with response status `403` will be received.
+Event organizers can only modify the event documents they own (the documents they created).
+If one event organizer tries to modify an event document created by another event organizer, a `Forbidden` response with status `403` will be received.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
-Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To modify an event information via PATCH method, provide the following event details in the request: